Fixed Targets

 Number

-APT Parameter Field Number - Each target in your Program will be assigned its own unique number by APT ranging from APT Range Field 1 TO 9999 ; note that these can be changed by the user.
+Number - Each target in your Program will be assigned its own unique number ranging from 1 TO 9999 by APT; note that these can be changed by the user.

 Name